mrmattwright/mrmattwright/README.md

 ## ⚙️ How I build things

-So if you ask me how to build a thing..specfically talking about engineering here, my default position is:
+So if you ask me how to build a thing..specifically talking about engineering here, my default position is:

-1. Choose **ONE** langague (probably a common one like Python, Ruby, Javascript or maybe even Elixir now).
+1. Choose **ONE** language (probably a common one like Python, Ruby, Javascript or maybe even Elixir now).
 Something with a good web framework and a good testing framework in any case.
 2. Choose **ONE** database (probably Postgres)
 3. Build a monolith
 4. Choose some metrics you want to measure to see if the thing you built is working
 5. Deploy it to Fly.io
-6. Give it to pepole to test
+6. Give it to people to test

-You can probalby do that in a day or two.
+You can probably do that in a day or two.
 Then you can adjust based on real user feedback.
 I actually do this too.
 Example [Chat for NZ Legislation](https://opio-chat.fly.dev/).

 ## 🫶 Things I love